bayesn/bayesn/docs/running.rst

-BayeSN jobs are run just by running the script ``run_bayesn`` (after installation, this script can be called from any directory), with the specific job defined by an input yaml file which allow you to specify e.g. whether you want to run model training or fitting, which data you want to use and where your filters are defined.
+BayeSN jobs are run just by running the script ``run_bayesn`` (after installation, this script can be called from any directory), with the specific job defined by an input yaml file which allow you to specify e.g. whether you want to run model training or fitting, which data you want to use and where your custom filters, if required, are defined.
 To run a job, you can just run the following command, making sure to specify the path to your ``input.yaml`` file.

 ``run_bayesn PATH\TO\input.yaml``